Freeway9527/XengXiong_Challenge10_SVG_Logo/README.md

 ## Contributing

-Created for module 10 challege of the U of M full stack boot camp.
+Created for Module 10 Challege of the U of M full stack boot camp.
 Contact me with ideas and request for changes.

 ## Tests
  Each shape is tested for a render, shape color, text, and text color.
 Type in "npm test" in the cammand line, and jest will run the test.